ryantaylor-cu/remote-access/index.md

 ---
 Researchers often find themselves confronted with large amounts of data to process or large simulations to run.
 These sorts of problems can take more time and computer hardware than is readily available on personal computers.

-These lessons will introduct the reader to using a remote Linux server for running their resource intensive programs.
+These lessons will introduce the reader to using a remote Linux server for running their resource intensive programs.

 > ## Prerequisites
 >